Privacy Information

 Right to restrict processing.
 You have the right to request that the Organization restrict the processing of your personal data in the following circumstances: (i) for the period of time the Organization needs to verify the accuracy of your personal data when you contest its accuracy; (ii) when the processing of your personal data is unlawful and you oppose the erasure of the data, and instead request that the Organization restrict the use of the data; (iii) when the Organization no longer needs your personal data for the purposes of processing, but you need the data to establish, exercise, or defend a legal claim; or (iv) for the period of time the Organization needs to verify if it has compelling legitimate grounds for processing that override your interests, rights, and freedoms when you object to the processing of your personal data for the Organization’s legitimate business interests.

-If following your request, the Organization restricts the processing of your personal data, we will store your data, and otherwise process it only with: (i) your consent; (ii) to establish, exercise, or defend a legal claim; (iii) to protect the rights of another natural or legal person; or (iv) for reasons of important public interest of the European Union or a Member State.
+If following your request, the Organization restricts the processing of your personal data, we will store your data, and otherwise process it only: (i) with your consent; (ii) to establish, exercise, or defend a legal claim; (iii) to protect the rights of another natural or legal person; or (iv) for reasons of important public interest of the European Union or a Member State.
 The Organization will also inform you before lifting the restriction of processing.

 Right to erasure.
 The right to erasure is also called the “right to be forgotten.”
 You may ask the Organization to delete your personal data.
 This right is not absolute.
 The Organization is required to delete your personal data upon your request only in the following circumstances: (i) your personal data is no longer necessary for the purposes for which we collected or processed them; (ii) if the Organization processes your personal data on the basis of consent, you withdraw your consent, and no other legal ground exists for us to continue processing your personal data; (iii) if the Organization processes your personal data for its legitimate business interests, you object to the processing, and there are no overriding legitimate grounds for us to continue processing your personal data; (iv) if the Organization has processed your personal data unlawfully; or (v) the personal data must be erased to comply with a legal obligation under European Union or Member State law to which the Organization is subject.